SmogDr/edar_coursebook/docs/11-model.md

 (6) **Residuals are homoscedstic (not heteroscedastic).**
     * The term *"homoscedastic"* means to **have equal variance**.
 In the case of residuals, we want to see that their magnitude remains relatively constant as the dependent variable increases, $Y$.
       * *How to check*: create a [scatterplot](#scatt) of residuals (y-axis) vs. the fitted values, $\hat{Y_{i}}$ (x-axis; yes, I know that sounds weird to plot the Y-variable on the x-axis...).
 The residuals should appear evenly scattered in both directions about zero with no apparent change in magnitude as the Y variable increases.
       * *Why you care*: Heteroscedasticity (one of my favorite "don't I sound smart?" words) can affect the precision of your estimates and can also inflate your confidence in your results (read: you might think you are on to something when actually, you aren't).
 If your residuals are heteroscedastic, consider applying a [transformation](#transform) to your dependent variable to normalize the error variance.
-The BoxCox method one of my favorites.
+The BoxCox method is one of my favorites.
 (7) **No residual autocorrelation.**
     * Autocorrelation among residuals is a strong indicator that your model is not correctly specified.
       * *How to check*: Create [autocorrelation and partial autocorrelation](#autocorr) plots for your residuals.
 Perform a Durbin-Watson test.